ooni/spec/nettests/ts-040-openvpn.md

 # Expected inputs

-There are two categories of input to this experiment.
+There are two categories of input parameters to this experiment.
 Some of them are given as part of the input `URI` for the experiment, and some others are passed as options.
+For clarity, this document refers to "input" as in the context of input URLs.

 Altogether, they constitute a basic subset of the valid configuration parameters for the reference openvpn implementation (`man 8 openvpn`).

-In its current state, the experiment is able to function without the user passing any input.
-In this case, we use a pre-seeded list of endpoints, and we lookup credentials and configuration options using the provider label to find valid values.
+In its current state, the experiment is able to function without the user passing any target input: valid credentials are still expected, either as user-supplied options or via a request to the OONI API.
+In the case of no explicit input, we use a pre-seeded list of endpoints, and we lookup credentials and configuration options using the provider label to find valid values.

 ## Input URI

-The input `URI` encodes information for the protocol (`openvpn`, in this case), provider, transport, obfuscation and the remote address.
+The input `URI` encodes information for the protocol (`openvpn`, in this case), obfuscation, provider, remote address, and underlying transport.

 ```
-{vpn_protocol}://{remote}/{transport}/?provider={provider_name}
+{vpn_protocol}://{provider}.corp/?address={remote}&transport={transport}
 ```

 Where:

 - `vpn_protocol` (`string`): for the openvpn experiment, it should be `openvpn`, or `openvpn+obfs4`.
+- `provider` (`string`) is the entity that manages the endpoints.
+If it's not a provider known to OONI, it should be marked with a prefix starting with "unknown".
 - `remote` (`string`): IP address and port for the remote endpoint (`ipaddr:port`).
 - `transport` (`string`): underlying transport used by OpenVPN, one of `tcp|udp`.
-- `provider` (`string`) is the entity that manages the endpoints.
-If it's not a provider known to OONI, it should be marked with a prefix starting with "unknown".

 Examples:

 ```
-openvpn://1.2.3.4:1194/udp/?provider=example_provider
-openvpn+obfs4://1.2.3.4:1194/tcp/?provider=example_provider
+openvpn://unknown.corp/?address=1.2.3.4:1194&transport=udp
+openvpn+obfs4://unknown.corp/?address=1.2.3.4:1194&transport=tcp
 ```